 Support Person early membership – http://sailingresults.net/sa/entry/entrylist.aspx?ID=80316

 The Official Regatta page with NOR etc is hosted by Australian Sailing here

-The age criteria has changed from Under 19 to Under 23 which is great, because we’ll see less young sailors aged out from a great regatta, sailing with their mates.
+The age criteria has changed from Under 19 to Under 23 which is great, allowing for more young sailors to get out there to sail with their mates.

 We’re in for a bumper festival at the Club next January.
 The event will likely see us host around 200 boats, 300 competitors and 150 other family members.

 We settled on a whole of Club model to run this world class event.
 We could have looked at bringing volunteers in from around the bay, but decided ramping up our own teams was better.
 Over the last 10 years, we’ve hosted the 49er and 29er Worlds, the Australian Youth Championships and the Moth World Championships and had so much fun doing it!

 There are a variety of roles across the Regatta and we’d like as many Members included as possible.

 The skills required vary according to the role; many are simply transferring existing skill-sets to a new process.

 For the race course side of things, we started training new teams last season as we will be running 4 race courses for this Regatta.

 So to expand our Club-wide volunteer base, we will continue to train up volunteers in the lead up to this peak event and we’re hoping that most of those people will continue on volunteering, whether semi-regularly or just occasionally – it’s supposed to be fun, not a burden.